coventryuniversity/387COM/labs/02 The Swift Language/01 Introduction/README.md

 4. NSJSONSerialization

 Locate the method `getForecast(withCity city: String) -> Void` located near the start of the `TableViewController.swift` file.
 Use the detailed comments to read through the code so that you understand how it works.
 Make sure you fully understand how the data is extracted safely from the json data.

+Use you knowledge to display the forecasted **air pressure** in the table view cell.

 ### Test Your Knowledge.